GabrielMirandaFigueiredo/Arduino-MIDI-Controller-6-footswitchs/README.md

 Button4 - MIDICC85 Value:0-127;
 Button5 - MIDICC86 Value:0-127.
 In this version you can use the page 1 as snapshots and assign the fs4 and fs5 to control preset down and preset up.
 On page 2, you can assign the effects blocks to each buttons and use as a stomp mode.

+VERSION 2.1
+A bug that caused the display to not work if the Arduino was left without power for hours has been fixed.
+The code, for the messages shown on the display, have been updated from string to char.
 ![IMG_0562](https://github.com/GabrielMirandaFigueiredo/Arduino-MIDI-Controller-6-footswitchs/assets/174227068/25f25815-e665-4705-a992-d5f77de4dd66)
 ![IMG_0556](https://github.com/GabrielMirandaFigueiredo/Arduino-MIDI-Controller-6-footswitchs/assets/174227068/d6535ae7-4707-4a1d-868b-f393bae023ca)
 ![IMG_0547](https://github.com/GabrielMirandaFigueiredo/Arduino-MIDI-Controller-6-footswitchs/assets/174227068/7ccceae0-3547-43ce-92f4-9839a68f4740)